Electromagnetic hypersensitivity: Diagnosis

-Electromagnetic hypersensitivity is not an accepted diagnosis; medically there is no case definition or clinical practice guideline and there is no specific test to identify it, nor is there an agreed-upon definition with which to conduct clinical research.
+Electromagnetic hypersensitivity is not an accepted diagnosis; medically, there is no case definition or clinical practice guideline and no test to identify it, nor is there an agreed-upon definition with which to conduct clinical research.

 Complaints of electromagnetic hypersensitivity may mask organic or psychiatric illness: in a recent psychological model of mental disorder, Sébastien Point proposed to consider it as a specific phobia.
-Diagnosis of those underlying conditions involves investigating and identifying possible known medical causes of any symptoms observed.
-It may require both a thorough medical evaluation to identify and treat any specific conditions that may be responsible for the symptoms, and a psychological evaluation to identify alternative psychiatric/psychological conditions that may be responsible or contribute to the symptoms.
+Diagnosing those underlying conditions involves investigating and identifying possible medical causes of the symptoms.
+It may require a thorough medical evaluation to identify and treat any specific conditions that may be responsible for the symptoms, and a psychological evaluation to identify alternative psychiatric/psychological conditions that may be responsible or contribute to the symptoms.

 Symptoms may also be brought on by imagining that exposure is causing harm, an example of the nocebo effect.
-Studies have shown that reports of symptoms are more closely associated with belief that one is being exposed than with any actual exposure.
+Studies have shown that reports of symptoms are more closely associated with the belief that one is being exposed than with actual exposure.

 Management

 Whatever the cause of symptoms attributed to EHS, it can be a debilitating condition that benefits from treatment or management.
 Cognitive behavioral therapy has shown some success helping people cope with the condition.

 As of 2005, WHO recommended that people presenting with claims of EHS be evaluated to determine if they have a medical condition that may be causing the symptoms the person is attributing to EHS, that they have a psychological evaluation, and that the person's environment be evaluated for issues like air or noise pollution that may be causing problems.

 A variety of pseudoscientific devices are marketed to those who fear that they are being harmed by electromagnetic fields.
 The US Federal Trade Commission has warned about scams that involve selling products purported to protect against cell phone radiation.
 In the UK, a product called 5GBioShield was identified by Trading Standards as a "scam" device.
-Its manufacturers claimed that it could mitigate harms from phone radiation, however British authorities determined that the device was merely a USB drive.
+Its manufacturers claimed that it could mitigate harms from phone radiation, but British authorities determined that the device was merely a USB drive.